2013 Annual Report (extract) – responding to the Limpopo flood

 We belong to some key UN committees.
 In January 2013, we saw that rainfall could be higher in this disaster season.
 So we rebuilt our links in Mozambique.
 Later the Limpopo river burst its banks.
 It affected 170,000 of the about 2 million people on the flood plain.

 On 8 February 2013, we saw that the disaster needed additional help.
 We saw that the offer by WLE Logistics was the most cost effective.
 Trustee Clive Langmead deployed to Mozambique to monitor performance.
 He flew with the helicopter.
-He acted as ground coordinator.
+Clive acted as our ground coordinator.
 He recorded our work.
 Andrew Shipton flew the helicopter.
 We delivered all our public benefits.

-2013 Report – Disaster response capability
+Disaster response capability

 We have invested in a new and far more responsive website.
 This allows us to keep you better informed.